 You must have a U.S. Forestry Approved spark arrestor to ride in the National Forest.
 Many off-road motorcycles come equipped with one from the factory.
-To see if have one, look for a stamp on the side of the exhaust silencer.
-The stamp will specifically say U.S. Forestry Approved.
-If there is no stamp you do not have one.
 Add-on spark arrestors as complete silencers are available or you may need to rivet or bolt one on to your stock silencer.

 Excessive noise is a BIG issue as it is used to limit our right to ride.
 With the price of travel, entry fees, and other costs associated with riding a dual sport or off-road motorcycle being so high, riders must take time to make sure their exhaust meets sound and spark arrestor land-use laws.
-We urge all riders to include a review of their exhaust and silencer on their bike prep check list before riding on public lands.
+We urge all riders to include a review of their exhaust and silencer on their bike prep check list before riding.

 Any time you are planning a ride in the Rocky Mountains, it is necessary to carry extra fuel.
 Our events will bring you in close proximity to gas stations, but you still need to either have a large capacity fuel tank or carry extra fuel in a bottle with you.